 I feel blessed and grateful that I get to spend every day teaching marketing to truly inspiring people.

-Connections, smiles, fun, and a sense of doing right by other people are what matters.
+Connections, smiles, fun, and a sense of doing right by other people matter.
 Putting other people first.
-That is the essence of service after all.
+That is the essence of service, after all.

 Missing an opportunity to make a difference – there is a real shame.